jcalz23/logo_detection_w281/README.md

 * Perform data augmentation for the training similar to the Bianco et al. paper[1]
 * Use 2 layers in SIFT with 160 dimension keypoint descriptors
 * Increase complexity of the Mixed model by introducing additional features into the model
-* Execute Yolo algorithm on the dataset by enabling data augmentation options
+* Execute YOLO algorithm on the dataset by enabling data augmentation options

 # Appendix 1 : Additional YOLO metrics